Tribe Happenings: With Donald out, Hannahan the favorite?

 It is hard to argue the Indians’ reasoning as to why they wanted to bring in another starter, even as a reclamation project.
 They wanted to sign someone to give them another starting option to eat some innings this year so they would not have to rely on so many of their young pitchers and possibly be forced to push a guy to the big leagues faster than they may prefer (like Jeanmar Gomez last year).

 But in what is viewed as a developmental year, there is no better time to get an extended look at the likes of right-handers Carlos Carrasco and Justin Masterson to see if they are guys to build upon for a contending rotation.
 They also have lots of backend starting options with Gomez, Huff, Tomlin, Talbot, Kluber, McAllister and White, so there are plenty of innings to be spread around without really overworking anyone or pushing anyone too soon.
-Of those listed only White would seem to be someone who could be pushed too soon as he may not see any time in Cleveland this year.
+Of those listed only White would seem to be someone who could be pushed too soon as he may not see any time in

 Right-hander Anthony Reyes will also be in the mix provided he has no setbacks with his surgically repaired elbow.
 Injuries can always play into things, but you never can predict that or truly prepare yourself for them.